sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

 a suitable format (say ``mypic.png`` for HTML output).

+.. _fig:impact:

 .. figure:: figs/dinoimpact.*
    :width: 400

    It can't get worse than this....

 Another type of special lines starts with ``@@@CODE`` and enables copying